“I tell you the truth, unless you are born again, you

 Being God's people under the old covenant, the Jews needed to be "born again" by

-entering into the new covenant upon termination of the old one; but how could
+being brought into the new covenant, upon termination of the old covenant.
+But how could

-they if they rejected the mediator of that new covenant?
+they be born again if they rejected the mediator of that new covenant?
 (Heb.
 9:13-15) Only by

-entering into the new covenant could they inherit the promise God had made them:
+entering into the new covenant could they inherit the promise that God long ago had made them:

 19:5,6) That is why Jesus said to Nicodemus: "Unless anyone is born again, he